open-telemetry/opentelemetry-specification/specification/trace/sdk.md

    A non-recording span MAY be implemented using the same mechanism as when a `Span` is created without an SDK installed or as described in [wrapping a SpanContext in a Span](api.md#wrapping-a-spancontext-in-a-span).

+#### Span flags

+The OTLP representation for Span and Span Link include a 32-bit field declared as Span Flags.

+Bits 0-7 of the Span Flags field are reserved for the 8 bits of Trace Context flags, specified in the [W3C Trace Context Level 2][W3CCONTEXTMAIN] Candidate Recommendation.
+[See the list of recognized flags](./api.md#spancontext).

 ### Sampler